-There are a couple of reasons you might find the dashes for your genotype.
-The first being you haven’t uploaded your genetic text file to the browser.
+There are a couple of reasons you might find dashes instead of your genotype.
+The first being that you haven’t uploaded your genetic text file to the browser.
 We have a great tutorial video here with printable instructions.
 Please note if you don’t clear your data after each use, it will remain in your browser’s temporary files cache until you do.
 The second reason would be you don’t have that version.
 The SNPs section in each article indicates whether it is available on 23andMe versions 4 or 5 or AncestryDNA v.2 data.
 Most of the SNPs listed for 23andMe v4 are also found in the v3 data.
 Ex.
-If the SNP is for only v5 data and you have 23andme’s v4, you will get the dashes…and visa versa.
+If the SNP is for only v5 data and you have 23andme’s v4, you will get the dashes… and vice versa.

 I have data from more than one genetics provider.
 Can I use it?